mpcharnley/diff-eqs-eng-ru/README.md

 ## Extra Files

-At this point, there are many files here that came from Notes on Diffy Qs that are not included in the text.
+At this point, there are many files here that came from *Notes on Diffy Qs* that are not included in the text.
 Several chapters have been omitted from the text and may be included at a later time.
 They are included here for consistency and continuity.

+## Old Files

+The ``old-sec`` folder contains previous section files, either original or from *Notes on Diffy Qs*, that were omitted as a part of this text development.
+Again, there are here for continuity.